onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "What kind of society turns its young people into a profit center for the debt industry?" - [Your Money or Your Life, by Vicki Robin](https://www.goodreads.com/quotes/9463762-what-kind-of-society-turns-its-young-people-into-a)

-> "Consumption seems to be our favorite high, our nationally sanctioned addiction, the all-American form of substance abuse." - [Your Money or Your Life, by Vicki Robin](https://www.goodreads.com/quotes/9530885-consumption-seems-to-be-our-favorite-high-our-nationally-sanctioned)